marcopennekamp/lore/spec/02-types.md

 # Types

 In this chapter, we lay out the basics of Lore's type system.
-We define all kinds of types.
-At the end, we also look at typing rules that allow us to reason about types.
-Note that we have not yet added type constructor precedence to the grammar presented in this chapter.
-This will be refined at a later date.
+We define properties of types, specific kinds of types, and consider subtyping rules.

 - **TODO:** Add type constructor precedence rules.
-- **TODO:** Add all typing rules (especially subtyping rules).
+- **TODO:** Add type equivalence rules.
-- **TODO:** This should probably be placed before multi-functions.md, because we are defining a lot of stuff here that is used in multi-functions.md.